1. FLYSWATTER GAME (MATAMOSCAS)

 Write the vocabulary words you want students to review on the whiteboard like in the picture below.
 Here, there, and everywhere.
 (Pro tip: Have a TA?
 This is a great thing for them to do for you!)Teach a different subject?
 You could use the definition for science class, a math problem in math class, a synonym in ELA class, whatever you choose!

-2. For Spanish class, tell students that you are going to say a vocabulary word in English.
-The first person to touch the Spanish version of that word with their flyswatter will earn one point their team.
+3. For Spanish class, tell students that you are going to say a vocabulary word in English.
+The first person to touch the Spanish version of that word with their flyswatter will earn one point for his/her team.
 If someone in line shouts out the answer, the other team will earn a point.
 Tell them no shoving, hitting, etc. They also can’t just go up and hit every single word until they get lucky and touch the correct one.

 VARIATION: Instead of writing the vocabulary words, hang up pictures for them.
 Call out the word in Spanish and the first person to touch the correct picture earns a point!